 Final Thoughts

-Your social media bio doesn’t need to be perfect.
+Your bio doesn’t have to be perfect.

 Lissa Johnston